 17.3.6.4 Criteria for development or modification of staffing plan.
-The following criteria will be considered and taken into account/included but not limited following criteria will be considered and taken into account/included, but not limited to:
+The following criteria will be considered and taken into account/included, but not limited to:

 - a) Census, including activity such as transfers, admissions, and discharges; - b) Level of intensity, as determined by the nursing assessment of all patients, and nature of the care to be delivered on each shift; - c) Skill mix required; - d) Level of experience and specialty of available staff; - e) Need for specialized or intensive equipment; - f) Physical configuration of patient care units; - g) Significant technological or clinical advances - h) Staffing guidelines adopted or published by national nursing professional associations, specialty nursing organizations, and other health professional organizations - i) Hospital resources and finances may be taken into account.